curiousTauseef/CodePath-Alumni-Interview-Prep-Course/README.md

 * [GIF of my updated InterviewBit Trees and Heaps and Maps topic pages](https://github.com/tachyonlabs/CodePath-Alumni-Interview-Prep-Course/blob/master/interviewbit-trees-and-heaps-and-maps.gif)

 I took the HackerRank "CodePath Interview Prep - Unit 3 Test" on July 30, so you should have the results by now.

+## Tasks Before Session 4

+As shown in this GIF, on InterviewBit I've already completed six of the Backtracking problems, and all except one of the Bit Manipulation problems:

+* GIF of my InterviewBit Backtracking and Bit Manipulation topic pages

+#### My InterviewBit Backtracking solutions so far:

+* Modular Expression, Subset, Combinations, Subsets II, Letter Phone, and Permutations.

+#### My InterviewBit Bit Manipulation Search solutions so far:

+* Min XOR value, Number of 1 Bits, Reverse Bits, Different Bits Sum Pairwise, Single Number, and Single Number II.